 - There is no exterior evidence that the structure is being used for any nonresidential purpose, with the exception of a non-luminous sign bearing the name and occupation, three (3) square feet maximum, placed flat against the building; and

 - There is nothing about the occupation which would disturb the surrounding neighbors, such as vibrations, smoke, dust, increased traffic, loud noises, or bright lights.

 - Parking Space Requirements and Square Footage of Business – The number of parking spaces necessary is determined by the type of business (restaurant, consultant, etc.).
-Please see phone list below for the contact on this issue.
+Contact the Permits Department at (425) 263-8000 for more information.

 - Signs and Advertising Displays – There are specific regulations for signs.
-Please see phone list below for the contact on this issue.
+Contact the Permits Department at (425) 263-8000 for more information

 NON-RESIDENT CONTRACTOR LICENSE

-Signs and Advertising Displays – There are specific regulations for signs.
-Please see phone list below for the contact on this issue.
+- Signs and Advertising Displays – There are specific regulations for signs.
+Contact the Permits Department at (425) 263-8000 for more information.